Mammern railway station

 Mammern railway station (Bahnhof Mammern) is a railway station in Mammern, in the Swiss canton of Thurgau.
 It is an intermediate stop on the Lake line and is served by local trains only.
+It lies on the border between fare zones 845 and 953 of the Ostwind fare network.

 The original station building is now a private home; passengers use a wooden shelter on the platform.
+The station is close to the southern shore of the Untersee (Lake Constance).

 Services

-Mammern is served by the S1 of the St. Gallen S-Bahn:
+Mammern is served by the S1 of the St. Gallen S-Bahn, as a request stop: